AgoraIO/agora_doc_source/en-US/markdown/live-streaming/start_live_standard_android.md

 3. Initialize the app and join the channel.

    Call the core methods for joining a channel to the `MainActivity` class.
-In the following sample code, we use an `initializeAndJoinChannel` function to encapsulte these core methods.
+In the following sample code, we use an `initializeAndJoinChannel` function to encapsulate these core methods.

    In `/app/java/com.example.<projectname>/MainActivity`, add the following lines after the `onCreate` function: